txrxso/430_smart_hard_hat/README.md

 For how to get the certificate for the broker on HIVE MQ cloud, refer to `docs/certificates`.

 3. In `main.cpp`, set `#define ENABLE_TLS 1`.

+## Usage
+1. Connect the ESP32 to the peripherals.
+2. Connect ESP32 to host with cloned repository.
+Ensure that the host can detect the right COM port to the ESP32.
+3. With PlatformIO extension in VS code, run `pio run --target upload`.